Making Tax Digital (MTD)

 What is MTD for Income Tax Self-Assessment?

-Under the requirements of MTD for ITSA, individuals who are subject to income tax on the profits of their trade, profession, vocation or property business will be required to keep their accounting records electronically (either using suitable software or on spreadsheet) and file quarterly returns to HMRC with details of their income and expenditure together with any other information that HMRC specifies.
-A final declaration will then be submitted after the tax year once the individual’s tax affairs have been finalised.
+Under the requirements of MTD, individuals who are subject to income tax on the profits of their trade, profession, vocation or property business will be required to keep their accounting records electronically (either using suitable software or on spreadsheet) and file quarterly returns to HMRC with details of their income and expenditure together with any other information that HMRC specifies.
+A digital tax return will then be submitted after the tax year to finalise the individual’s tax position.

 Timetable for MTD for Income Tax Self-Assessment